Configuration categories and homotopy automorphisms: Segal spaces and configuration categories

-The translation promised in the introduction uses Rezk's concept of a complete Segal space and the associated framework \cite{Rezk} in which topological categories can be viewed as objects of a model category.
+The translation promised in the introduction uses Rezk's concept of Segal space and the associated framework \cite{Rezk} in which topological categories can be viewed as objects of a model category.
 It is not a great challenge to recast the topological posets $\sP(L)$, $\sP(M\smin\partial M)$ etc.~as complete Segal spaces.
 Indeed their topological nerves are already complete Segal spaces; but we are going to tinker with the definitions in order to make a better connection with \cite{BoavidaWeissLong}.
-The more important and more challenging task for us is to make sense of the continuous functors $\Phi$, $\Psi$ etc.~and their homotopy limits in the setting of complete Segal spaces.